ahmetenesdur/ahmetenesdur/README.md

 ### 👩‍💻 About Me:

-I'm a Web3 Frontend Developer at Fibrous Finance, creating user-friendly blockchain interfaces using TypeScript, Next.js, Ethers.js, Starknet.js, and Solidity.
-I work closely with backend developers to ensure platform functionality and security.
+I'm a Web3 Frontend Developer at Fibrous Finance, creating user-friendly blockchain interfaces and dApps using TypeScript, Next.js, Ethers.js, Starknet.js, and Solidity.

 I'm pursuing a Bachelor of Engineering in Software Engineering at Kharkiv Polytechnic Institute.
-I've completed various online courses and bootcamps on web3 technologies, and have won awards in hackathons such as the Enerjisa Web3 Ideathon and BNB Chain Bootcamp.
-Passionate about exploring new technologies in the web3 space, I aim to become a full-stack web3 developer.
+I've completed various online courses and bootcamps on web3 technologies and have won awards in hackathons.
+My goal is to become a full-stack web3 developer.

 ### 🔗 Connect with Me:
 <p align="left">